vk8459698/Mem0-AI/README.md

 ### Over-Reliance on Sources

-Interestingly, overly rigid grounding can make systems less helpful.
+Overly rigid grounding can make systems less helpful.
 If the system refuses to answer anything not explicitly in its knowledge base, it becomes too conservative.
-Finding the right balance between grounding and general reasoning has been challenging—the system needs to know when to insist on verified sources (for specific factual claims) versus when it's appropriate to use broader reasoning (for explaining concepts or providing general guidance).
+Finding the right balance has been challenging—the system needs to know when to insist on verified sources (for specific factual claims) versus when it's appropriate to use broader reasoning (for explaining concepts or providing general guidance).

 ## Looking Forward